Q-strong/Q-strong.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me (left side of the photo)"
+title: "About Me (the left in the photo)"
 author_profile: true
 redirect_from:
   - /about/